Brian King (politician): Career

 Prior to and concurrent with his legislative service, King practiced law as a self-employed attorney with a specialization in civil litigation under the Employee Retirement Income Security Act (ERISA) and the Mental Health Parity and Addiction Equity Act (MHPAEA).
 He has spoken prominently on the positive benefits of residential treatment centers in addressing mental health problem in youth.

 King served as president of the Utah Association for Justice (formerly the Utah Trial Lawyers Association), a professional organization representing civil trial attorneys in the state.

 Utah Legislature

 In 2008, when Representative Roz McGee left the Legislature and left the seat open, King was unopposed after an opponent withdrew, and won the three-way November 4, 2008 general election with 8,487 votes (56.2%) against Republican nominee Jeffrey Morrow and Constitution candidate Jared Beck, who had run for Utah State Senate in 2006.

 House minority leader

 King had the reputation as being "more combative" than previous minority leaders in the State House of Representatives.
-In 2016, King criticized Republican leadership of the House for "shut(ing) out Democrats from discussions about whether to expand Medicaid for the poor."
+In 2016, King criticized Republican leadership of the House for what was described as "shut(ing) out Democrats from discussions about whether to expand Medicaid for the poor."
 He was succeeded in 2023 by Angela Romero.